 Known file sizes on Windows 10/8/7/XP are 417,280 bytes (15% of all occurrences), 181,760 bytes and 12 more variants.

-The software has no file description.
 The program is not visible.
-The helper.exe file is located in the Windows folder, but it is not a Windows core file.
-The helper.exe file is not a Windows system file.
-Therefore the technical security rating is 72% dangerous, however also read the users reviews.
+It is not a Windows core file.
+The Helper.exe file is a file with no information about its developer.
+Helper.exe is able to record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 72% dangerous, however you should also read the user reviews.

-Important: Some malware also uses the file name helper.exe, for example Packed.Win32.Krap.u or Packed.Win32.Krap.v (detected by Kaspersky), and Trojan:Win32/Ilomo.gen!A (detected by Microsoft).
-Therefore, you should check the helper.exe process on your PC to see if it is a threat.
+Important: Some malware also uses the file name Helper.exe, for example Trojan:Win32/Suweezy or TrojanSpy:MSIL/Omaneat.C (detected by Microsoft), and TROJ_GEN.R01BC0DI116 (detected by TrendMicro).
+Therefore, you should check the Helper.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.